Abe Burrows: Television

-Over three decades, Burrows appeared as a panelist on programs such as This Is Show Business, What's My Line?, To Tell the Truth, and Match Game 77, all on CBS.
+Over the course of three decades, Burrows was a regular panelist on programs such as This Is Show Business, What's My Line?, To Tell the Truth, and Match Game 77, all on CBS.
 He also appeared on Call My Bluff on NBC.
-On October 27, 1952, he guest-starred on CBS's Faye Emerson's Wonderful Town when the television series visited The Bronx.
+Despite his many achievements on radio and the Broadway stage, for most Americans, Burrows was known as a witty guest who appeared countless times on TV game shows.